 There’s a reason magnesium is often called the magic mineral.
 As I mentioned in this post on science-backed tips for deeper, more restful sleep, it fuels about 300 biochemical reactions in the body.
 Some of those reactions help to relax achy muscles, mitigate the effects of stress, and calm the mind by supporting the production of the neurotransmitter GABA.

-Magnesium oil– which is not actually an oil but a mixture of magnesium chloride and water that feels oily to the touch – is perfect for this rub.
-Not only is it well-absorbed, it dries without any greasiness.
+One way is through epsom salt or magnesium chloride baths.
+Another option is magnesium oil– which is not actually an oil but a mixture of magnesium chloride and water that feels oily to the touch.
+Magnesium oil is well-absorbed and dries without any greasiness.
 If you do as much laundry as I do, I’m guessing the last thing you want to deal with are oily sheets after the application of an essential oil rub diluted in a carrier oil.
-(It makes a great deodorant too, but that’s another post.)
+(Magnesium oil makes a great deodorant too, but that’s another post.)

 A quick note on absorption: Because Vitamin D, Vitamin B6, Vitamin B12, and a little calcium are essential for magnesium absorption, you’ll want to make sure your little one is getting adequate amounts of those as well.
 According to Kristen Michaelis’ book, Beautiful Babies, magnesium levels show more improvement when Vitamin D is obtained through sun exposure rather than oral supplements.